EnderCommunity/StarkScript/README.md

 ## Contributing

 Everyone is allowed to contribute to this repository.
-Just make sure to document all your changes and not exceed the 100 characters per line restriction.
+You can read the [contribution guide](./CONTRIBUTING.md)!

 ## License